zhicheng/json/README.txt

 if don't need object or array call `json_parser_ignore`

-more demo see github.c require libcurl
+more demo see main.c require libcurl

 License:
 Public Domain